mhowlett/Nhiredis/README.md

 ## Why Nhiredis?

 Nhiredis provides an interface that matches the raw Redis commands more closely than the two .NET clients recommended by redis.io - BookSleeve and ServiceStack.Redis.
-This in my opinion makes it's usage more readable.
-But Nhiredis is not lower level - the type coercing functionality is very convenient and in my experience, using it is nicer than the competition.
+But Nhiredis is not lower level - the type coercing functionality is very convenient and in my experience, using it is more readable and nicer than the alternatives.

-I built Nhiredis because it provides the API i would most like to use... and I find using it a very enjoyable experience.
+I built Nhiredis because it provides the API I would most like to use.

 ## Nhiredis Example